scalyr/scalyr-loadgen/README.md

 Execute these steps to run your load test:

+1. Install `kustomize` if necessary

+    These manifest files rely on `kustomize` for templating.
+Rather than rely on the old version packaged with `kubectl`, our instructions assume you have the standalone `kustomize` binary installed.
+We have tested the instructions with `kustomize` version 3.5.

+    To install, please refer to the [kustomize install instructions](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/INSTALL.md).

-1. Clone this repository
+2. Clone this repository

     ```
     git clone git@github.com:scalyr/scalyr-loadgen.git
     ```

-2. Create a new directory to hold the configuration for your load test
+3. Create a new directory to hold the configuration for your load test

     ```
     cd scalyr-loadgen